Arctic Ocean: 20th century

 The first surface crossing of the ocean was led by Wally Herbert in 1969, in a dog sled expedition from Alaska to Svalbard, with air support.
 The first nautical transit of the north pole was made in 1958 by the submarine USS Nautilus, and the first surface nautical transit occurred in 1977 by the icebreaker NS Arktika.

 Since 1937, Soviet and Russian manned drifting ice stations have extensively monitored the Arctic Ocean.
 Scientific settlements were established on the drift ice and carried thousands of kilometres by ice floes.

 In World War II, the European region of the Arctic Ocean was heavily contested: the Allied commitment to resupply the Soviet Union via its northern ports was opposed by German naval and air forces.

 Since 1954 commercial airlines have flown over the Arctic Ocean (see Polar route).

+21st century

+In August 2019, US President Donald Trump suggested buying Greenland.
+He raised the idea firmly in December 2024, saying ownership of Greenland was necessary for the national security and economic interests of the United States.
+He has said the use of force is not ruled out.
+In a December 10, 2024, social media post, President-elect Trump referred to the prime minister of Canada as the governor of a purported 51st state.
+Previously he had said that annexation of Canada might be preferable from a trade point of view On February 1, 2025, he began a trade war.

+During a telephone call with new Canadian Prime Minister Mark Carney on March 28, 2025, Trump raised the idea of Canada becoming the 51st U.S. state and described his view of the advantages of annexation.
+In various other comments, formal and informal, he has expressed a desire to control Canada's resources and the Canadian Internal Waters of the Arctic, commonly known as the Northwest Passage.

 Geography

 Size

 The Arctic Ocean occupies a roughly circular basin and covers an area of about 14056000 km2, almost the size of Antarctica.
 The coastline is 45390 km long.
 It is the only ocean smaller than Russia, which has a land area of 16377742 km2.